 While this sounds like it might be hazardous when ordering hot soups, Hawkins says most resorts welcome nude diners (provided you bring that aforementioned towel).
 Some patrons might find a dining area chilly and wear something light to avoid feeling cold.
 And while most servers are nudists themselves, they remain dressed while on duty.

-While it’s probably good form to keep your nails trimmed, Hawkins says that most groups aren’t going to make a big deal out of some slightly lax hygiene.
-“That would be at a person’s discretion,” she says.
+While it’s probably good form to keep your nails trimmed, Hawkins said that most groups aren’t going to make a big deal out of some slightly lax hygiene.
+“That would be at a person’s discretion,” she said.
 “It’s about body acceptance.”

 While you may discover a newfound appreciation for nature and the freedom of a non-clothed lifestyle, you can’t let it get out of hand.
-Hawkins says most clubs have the modesty of the minister in Footloose when it comes to touching.
-“The most public affection displayed would be holding hands or a quick hug when you meet friends,” she says.
+According to Hawkins, most clubs have the modesty of the minister in 1984’s Footloose when it comes to touching.
+“The most public affection displayed would be holding hands or a quick hug when you meet friends,” she said.

-“The clubs try to keep a gender balance as best they can,” Hawkins says.
+“The clubs try to keep a gender balance as best they can,” Hawkins said.
 While couples typically won’t have trouble being admitted, singles could be.
-“If a single male or female comes to the gates, they’re asked if they have nudist experience,” Hawkins explains.
+“If a single male or female comes to the gates, they’re asked if they have nudist experience,” Hawkins explained.
 If not, and there’s no singles function planned, they might need to reconsider their nakation.

-For clothing-optional gatherings, Hawkins says that there’s actually a type of dress code: provocative lingerie, dresses, or tight jeans aren’t welcome sights.
-“That’s sex appeal, not a nude body,” she says.
+For clothing-optional gatherings, Hawkins said that there’s actually a type of dress code: provocative lingerie, dresses, or tight jeans aren’t welcome sights.
+“That’s sex appeal, not a nude body,” she said.

-That doesn’t preclude romance: Hawkins has arranged several nude weddings for people who met at Cypress Cove during singles gatherings.
+That doesn’t preclude romance: Hawkins arranged several nude weddings for people who met at Cypress Cove during singles gatherings.
 And yes, the brides saved a lot of money by not having to buy a dress.
-“They can spend it on the honeymoon,” says Hawkins.
+“They can spend it on the honeymoon,” Hawkins said.